mattkosack/HissingChameleon/README.md

     * It's not *terrible* but it could be better
 * More color format support would be nice
     * I think python has support for color conversion, or its getting it
+* Use machine learning project to generate color from text.
+   * this is basically the reverse of how it works now, but it could be interesting to grab the exact color from the sources I have, or generate one "from scratch"

 # Quotes to add
 - Kalin clips